awsdocs/aws-freertos-docs/doc_source/getting_started_espressif.md

   ```
 + If your device has trouble connecting to AWS IoT, open the `aws_clientcredential.h` file, and verify that the configuration variables are properly defined in the file\. `clientcredentialMQTT_BROKER_ENDPOINT[]` should look like `<1234567890123>-ats.iot.<us-east-1>.amazonaws.com`\.

-For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For general troubleshooting information, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.

 ### Debugging Code on Espressif ESP32\-DevKitC and ESP\-WROVER\-KIT<a name="debugging-espressif"></a>